FudaWiki/fudawiki-files/hanafuda/games/subeta-mekuri.md

 ![fukutoku_deck.png](/suryongfiles/fukutoku_deck.png =500x)

+- **Remove the extra Onifuda** from the deck, so that there are 48 cards in the deck.
 - In general, use the **Clubs** suit for the **Animals**, and the **Swords** suit for the **Ribbons**.
 - The **2 of coins** is worth **15 points**.
 - The **6 of clubs** is worth **9 points**.